 Notwithstanding any other provisions in this PRDM, this PRDM does not address, and therefore neither authorizes nor precludes, the allocation of section 7(b)(2) trigger amounts to BPA surplus sales, including secondary energy sales under the Slice product.
 Notwithstanding any other provisions in this PRDM, all issues pertaining to calculation of the section 7(b)(2) rate test and allocation of the section 7(b)(3) surcharge will be determined in the applicable 7(i) Process.

-Determination of LDD Eligible Discount Percentage

-For each customer, an eligible discount percentage will be determined using the table below.
-The eligible discount percentage will be the sum of the two potential discount percentages for which the customer qualifies.
-The total eligible discount percentage will not exceed 9 percent and may be adjusted pursuant to LDD Phase-In Adjustment, and Additional Adjustment for Very Low Densities.

-Table 8-1 DETERMINATION OF LDD ELIGIBLE DISCOUNT PERCENTAGE
+MOVED to Attachment B